 Months again rolled on months.
-I had just approached the close of my beloved Work, when it was proached the close of my beloved Work, when it was again suspended, and by an anguish keener than all which I had previously known.
+I had just approached the close of my beloved Work, when it was again suspended, and by an anguish keener than all which I had previously known.

 Lilian became alarmingly ill.
 Her state of health, long gradually declining, had hitherto admitted chequered intervals of improvement, and exhibited no symptoms of actual danger.
 But now she was seized with a kind of chronic fever, attended with absolute privation of sleep, an aversion to even the lightest nourishment, and an acute nervous susceptibility to all the outward impressions, of which she had long seemed so unconscious; morbidly alive to the faintest sound, shrinking from the light as from a torture.
 Her previous impatience at my entrance into her room became aggravated into vehement emotions, convulsive paroxysms of distress.
-So that Faber banished me from her chamber, and, with a heart bleeding at every fibre.
-I submitted to the cruel sentence.
+So that Faber banished me from her chamber, and, with a heart bleeding at every fibre, I submitted to the cruel sentence.